YOUR TEETH ARE LOOSE OR LOST? REBUILD YOUR SMILE IN ONE WEEK

 With the placement of a large enough number of dental implants to support a fixed ceramic bridge prosthesis, this man has started a new life.

-these chapters we will try to explain to you the essential prerequisites for the placement of implants in the posterior sectors of the jaw.
+In these chapters we will attempt to explain the essential prerequisites for implant placement in the posterior maxillary sectors.

 Some people are in a desperate dental situation!